Matthew Werkmeister: Career

-Werkmeister began his career with the Children's Performing Company of Australia and is represented by Storm Actors.
+Werkmeister began his career with the Children's Performing Company of Australia.
+He is represented by Storm Actors.

 Prior to appearing in Neighbours, Werkmeister appeared in a stage production of The Full Monty.
 It was for this portrayal that he was nominated in 2005 for a Music Theatre Guild of Victoria: Awards for Excellence award in the category of Junior Performer (Male).
 The award was won by Daniel Todd for the stage production of Kiss Me Kate.

 It was whilst he was appearing in The Full Monty that Werkmeister landed the role of Zeke Kinski in the Australian soap opera Neighbours.
 He almost missed out on the role when his father took the call about the audition and refused it because it was a five-hour drive to there.
 Werkmeister has said that he was "horrified" when he found out and called his agent back to find out if he could still attend the audition.
 He joined the cast in 2005 initially in a recurring role before becoming a regular cast member.
 His portrayal of Zeke Kinski led to a nomination in 2008 for Best Young Actor at the Inside Soap awards alongside fellow cast member Fletcher O'Leary (Mickey Gannon).
 During his time on Neighbours, Werkmeister met British singer Lily Allen when she filmed a cameo role with him.
 Speaking about the cameo appearance, Werkmeister admitted he was "freaking out".

 In 2008, he joined the judging panel of the Inkys, Australia's only teenage choice book award judged by people under 20 years of age.
 The aim of the reward is to encourage young people to read.
 Of his judging role Werkmeister said "Finding the time is the difficult part but some of the books are great so the reading part has been fun."